 ITS equipment is extremely helpful for making adjustments to the signal system.
 Installing more Pan-Tilt-Zoom (PTZ) cameras, Bluetooth devices, Wi-Fi devices, and Dynamic Message Signs (DMS) lend support to making quicker and more efficient changes to the system as traffic conditions warrant.

 Every signalized intersection will be reevaluated for proper timing.
 The starting focus will be to improve timing along major corridors to minimize stop and go traffic along arterial streets.

 Multiple phases are planned for Green Light Lincoln.
-Phase 1, which will be completed in December 2017, includes improving traffic signal timings along the following corridors:
+Phase 1, which was completed in December 2017, included improving traffic signal timings along the following corridors:

 - Nebraska Highway 2 (Van Dorn Street to S. 91st Street)

 - N. 84th Street (Cornhusker Hwy to “O” Street)